diskoverdata/diskover-docs/source_files/user_advanced_tags.md

 ##### Searching tags with [Filters](#filters):

-Either you are drilling down or running manual queries, adding tags rules to your filters will filter in OR out all items following depending on the filters you apply.
+Whether you are drilling down or running manual queries, adding tags rules to your filters will filter in OR out all items depending on the filters you apply.

 1. Click on the  **[Filters](#filters)**  icon at the top of the interface.
 3. Go to the  **Tags** section.